Living My Legacy After GraduationPosted on

 By: Christina Arredondo, Spring 2016 Braven Fellow at SJSU, Student Advocate Counselor, Irving Independent School District

-I knew I wanted to work in a school as a counselor, so I started to aggressively search for jobs at school districts on LinkedIn, indeed.com, and local websites.
-With my Bachelor’s degree under my belt, I cleaned up my resume and applied to the opportunities that perfectly aligned with my skills, knowledge and passion.
+I knew I wanted to work in a school as a counselor, so I started to aggressively search for jobs at school districts on LinkedIn, Indeed, and local websites.
+With my bachelor’s degree under my belt, I cleaned up my resume and applied to the opportunities that aligned with my skills, knowledge, and passion.
 I had no idea whether I was going to find a job or not, but as long as I was trying, I was going to get somewhere.

 I applied for a student advocate counselor role and received a phone call for an interview the following day.
 Keep in mind, this was a role that preferred candidates with a master’s degree in social work, and here I was with only my bachelor’s degree in psychology.
 I thought back to the saying, “you won’t know unless you try,” and followed through.